Fahrenheit 0.4.0

 read()Read line from stdin.

-time()Get current time in millis.
+time()Get current time in milliseconds.

-sleep(ms)Sleep for milliseconds.
+sleep(ms)Sleep for ms milliseconds.

 random()Random double [0.0, 1.0).